 2) Plan to succeed – following on from 1), what are the entry requirements and academic qualifications that are prerequisites?
-In all likelihood, you will have some transferrable skills that will put you in good stead, but where are the gaps?
+In all likelihood, you will have some transferable skills that will put you in good stead, but where are the gaps?
 Some additional qualifications will prove that you are serious about the new direction you are looking to take.

-3) Be pragmatic – while it might not mean completely starting from scratch at the bottom of the ladder, you need to take a pragmatic approach, and accept that you might have to go down a couple of rungs while you equip yourself with the new skills you need.
+3) Be pragmatic – while it might not mean completely starting from scratch at the bottom of the ladder, you need to take a pragmatic approach and accept that you might have to go down a couple of rungs while you equip yourself with the new skills you need.
 Be patient, and with dedication, you will work your way back up and beyond your previous level.

 4) Show your passion – a significant career change is not something to be taken lightly, a fact that will be recognized by prospective employers.
-Demonstrate why you are so keen to make the change, and show that to you, it is more than just a job.
+Demonstrate why you are so keen to make the change and show that to you, it is more than just a job.
 Practice and hone your IT skills, whether it is by building apps or creating great web content, and put together a portfolio of your achievements to show just how serious you are.